DWIZ-AM: 1991–present: Todong Lakas era

+On April 30, 2026, the DWIZ provincial stations made its final broadcast and were relaunched on May 8 under the Home Radio network.
+On May 11, as part of the transition under the helm of veteran Joel Gorospe (formerly from DWWW 774 and 99.5 XFM), most of DWIZ's programs were axed and replaced with music fillers.
+New programming commenced on May 18, coinciding with the return of its old slogan "Todong Lakas".

 ALIW Channel 23

 On May 6, 2022, DWIZ started its TeleRadyo feed on digital TV via Channel 23 (527.143 MHz).
 The channel was awarded by the National Telecommunications Commission to Aliw last January 5.

 On August 10, 2022, the channel started carrying the brand IZTV, with the tagline The News Company.
 It was officially launched on November 18.
 On January 30, 2023, the channel rebranded as ALIW Channel 23, coinciding with the reformatting of Home Radio's provincial stations under the DWIZ network.

 Recently, the TeleRadyo feed was spun off to a new subchannel under the DWIZ News TV branding.
-Though several programs are currently aired on Aliw Channel 23.
+Nonetheless, several of its programs are currently aired on Aliw Channel 23.

 Recognitions

 The year 2014 and 2015 served as milestone for the station as it received several recognitions: